JoJo Siwa: 2024–2025: First rebrand, "gay pop" controversy, and Guilty Pleasure

 On January 26, 2024, she was announced to be returning as a judge for the eighteenth season of So You Think You Can Dance, replacing Nigel Lythgoe, who had earlier announced his withdrawal from the upcoming season.
-In February 2024, Siwa and her mother were alleged to have mistreated members of XOMG!
-Pop by subjecting members to grueling rehearsal schedules that left little time for school and promoting an unhealthily competitive working environment.

-Siwa debuted her post-Nickelodeon image at the 2024 iHeartRadio Music Awards, to which she wore a black mesh bodysuit, a fauxhawk, and makeup inspired by American rock band Kiss.
-At the event, she compared her rebrand to that of Miley Cyrus in 2013 ahead of the release of Cyrus' fourth studio album, Bangerz.
-Gene Simmons said that "she looks cool."
-Charlie Duncan of PinkNews described it as a "fairly jarring rebrand", while Sydney Brasil of Exclaim! opined that "she looks the same as she once did, just in darker colors."
-The look became an internet meme.
+At the 2024 iHeartRadio Music Awards, Siwa appeared in a black mesh bodysuit and black makeup resembling the style of the American rock band Kiss.
+The look was later revealed to be the costume used for the "Karma beast" character in the music video for "Karma", which had not yet been released at the time, leading to confusion and widespread media attention.

-On April 5, 2024, Siwa released her official debut single as an adult artist, "Karma", which received mostly negative reviews and generated online backlash.
-Siwa called "Karma" her "first breakout adult moment" after performing for 11 years with a child-friendly image.
+On April 5, 2024, Siwa released "Karma", her official debut single as an adult artist, which received mostly negative reviews and generated online backlash.
+Siwa described it as her "first breakout adult moment" after performing for eleven years with a child-friendly image.
 In an interview with Billboard, she expressed a desire to "start a new genre of music ...
 It's called gay pop."
 Following viral backlash and negative criticism from queer musicians Tegan and Sara, Siwa clarified her position in a later interview.
 "I am not the inventor of gay pop, for sure not. ...
 I might not be the president, but I might be the CEO, or the CMO."
 She also denounced online critiques of her comments, adding, "I could say I want world peace.
 And everyone would be like, 'how dare you want peace for the world.'
 It'll blow up."

 In July 2024, she released her fourth EP, titled Guilty Pleasure.
 The fourth track from the project, "Choose Ur Fighter", was released as a single with an accompanying music video on January 1 the following year.
-In June 2025, Daily Mirror reported Siwa had been dropped from Columbia Records.
+The song was originally written by another artist, Emeline, who released her own recording of the song in February of the same year.